tarantool/doc/doc/reference/reference_lua/box_error/is.rst

 box.error.is()
 ===============================================================================

-.. function:: box.error.is(object_name)
+.. function:: box.error.is(object)

     **Since:** :doc:`3.2.0 </release/3.2.0>`

-    The ``box.error.is`` function allows verify whether the specified argument is an error.
+    The ``box.error.is`` function allows verify whether the specified argument is an error cdata object.

-    :param object_name object_name: the subject of the request
+    :param object object: the name of the othe object to be verified.

     **Return type:**
     boolean

     **Example**

     ..  code-block:: lua

         tarantool> box.error.is(box.error.new(box.error.UNKNOWN))
         ---
         - true
         ...
         tarantool> box.error.is('foo')
         ---
         - false
         ...